eBPF Basics (Part 1)¶

 Here is a summary of the life cycle of an eBPF program:

-Compile your eBPF program to eBPF bytecode using the
+Compile it to BPF bytecode using clang.

-user-space program.Your eBPF program will be executed in kernel mode when a specific event occurs (hook).
+Run the loader with root privileges (sudo ./prog).
+Your eBPF program will then execute in kernel mode whenever the hooked event occurs.
 It will use helper functions to use kernel features and will communicate with user-space via the kernel logs (you will learn better ways to communicate with user-space next week).

 Notions that you might come across¶